RuterNo/adt-doc/docs/backoffice-test.md

 ### **Prerequisites**

-- The operator has credentials
+- The operator has MQTT credentials to the test environment.
+The same credentials will be used for the Operational API.
 - The operator and a contract is defined
-- A planned vehicle task with a number of journeys (both service journeys and deadruns if applicable.)
+- A planned vehicle task is defined with a number of journeys (both service journeys and deadruns if applicable.)

 ### **Tests**